Back to California

 Inmates' Communication and Hygiene Rights

-This law requires prisons to provide free electronic messaging services, limits staff from disconnecting calls based on duration, ensures indigent inmates receive basic hygiene products for free, and prevents debt accrual due to these provisions.
+This law requires prisons to provide free electronic messaging services, ensures indigent inmates receive basic hygiene products without charge or debt accumulation, and prevents staff from disconnecting calls based on duration if an inmate is authorized to use a device.

 What This Bill Does

-• Requires the Department of Corrections and Rehabilitation to offer free electronic messaging services to inmates in addition to existing voice communication services.
+• Requires the Department of Corrections and Rehabilitation to offer free electronic messaging services for inmates.

-• Requires that any pre-existing debts related to the provision of hygiene products be discharged as of January 1, 2026.
+• Requires any existing debts related to hygiene products before January 1, 2026, be forgiven.

 Who It Names or Affects